-On page 22, the number of adverse reports for HPV Gardasil and Cervarix vaccines in Lombardy and Piedmont between 2009 and 2013 is highlighted: in Lombardy there are 1909 and they far exceed the reports relating to all the other vaccines on the market.
+Page 22 shows the number of adverse reports for HPV Gardasil and Cervarix vaccines in Lombardy and Piedmont between 2009 and 2013: in Lombardy there are 1909 and far exceed the reports relating to all other vaccines on the market.

 On pages 29 and 30 we find the classification of pathologies diagnosed after the administration of HPV Gardasil and Cervarix vaccines.
 In particular, 75 cases (42 in Lombardy and 33 in Piedmont) of nervous system pathologies after Gardasil and 609 cases of nervous system pathologies (594 in Lombardy and 15 in Piedmont) after Cervarix are mentioned.
 In addition, 333 cases of musculoskeletal and connective tissue pathologies after Cervarix and further 1561 cases of systemic pathologies relating to the administration site are reported in Lombardy.

 On page 39, a slide shows the number of 585 reports of loss of consciousness following the administration of Gardasil HPV vaccine, including 4 deaths.

 In slides 71 to 75, however, the "most serious reactions" are listed: